LZYEIL/UW-Madison-CS300/README.md

 # UW-Madison-CS300
-Resources of CS300 (Fall 2024) at UW-Madison
+- This repo includes materials from CS300 (Fall 2024) at the University of Wisconsin-Madison.
+- I also created revision notes for CS300's Unit Quiz 4 (Final Exam): [Revision Notes](https://github.com/LZYEIL/CS300-UnitQuiz4-Review)